damiantroy/qbittorrent/README.md

-# qBittorrent CentOS container
+# qBittorrent Rocky Linux container

-This is a CentOS 8 container for [qBittorrent](https://www.qbittorrent.org/), an open source BitTorrent client.
+This is a Rocky Linux 8 container for [qBittorrent](https://www.qbittorrent.org/), an open source BitTorrent client.

 ## Building